FAQs - Frequently Asked Questions

 7. Can it be taken during pregnancy?

 Yes, women who benefit from Replenitol are encouraged to continue taking it throughout pregnancy as it has additional protective effects for you and your baby.
 Clinical trials conducted on pregnant women showed that myo-inositol reduces the risk of gestational diabetes by 65-91% in women at high risk (D'Anna et al. 2011&2013, Matarelli et al 2013).
 Myo-inositol in the periconceptional period reduces the incidence of folic acid-resistant neural tube defects (Cavalli, 2011).

 Inositol has 9 isomers including myo-inositol and D-chiro-inositol.
-Although both are insulin mimetic, myo-inositol plays the key role in correcting insulin resistance, lowering your long term health risk factors and improving follicular development.
-D-chiro-inositol plays a role in the regulation of glucose metabolism.
-Early studies were performed using the D-chiro-inositol but current data show that the missing isoform in the ovary is myo-inositol which is the only one capable of ensuring the restoration of ovulatory capacity.
+Although both are insulin mimetic, myo-inositol plays the key role in correcting insulin resistance, lowering your long-term health risk factors and improving follicular development.
+D-chiro-inositol plays a role in the regulation of glucose metabolism but can have a negative effect on fertility so we recommend that you avoid products that contain it if you have PCOS or are trying to conceive.
+Your body makes all of the D-chiro-inositol that you need from myo-inositol

 9. What is the origin of inositol?

 It is of vegetable origin.
 Replenitol does not contain gluten, lactose or allergen.